Key Takeaway

 - Frequently Asked Questions

-Quick answer: Yes — online money transfers through regulated providers are safe.
-Services like Wise, Remitly, and Revolut are authorised by the FCA (UK) and FinCEN (US), hold your money in segregated accounts (protected even if the company fails), use 256-bit bank-grade encryption, and require two-factor authentication.
-They are at least as safe as a bank transfer — and in some ways safer, because specialist providers process fewer transaction types and can focus security resources more narrowly.
-The key is to always verify the provider is regulated before sending money.
+Quick answer: Yes — money transfer companies are safe when they are regulated.
+Fraud rates run below 0.1% by value at FCA/FinCEN-licensed providers like Wise, Remitly, Revolut, OFX, XE, Western Union, and MoneyGram.
+Regulated providers must hold customer money in segregated accounts (ring-fenced even if the company fails), use 256-bit bank-grade encryption, run two-factor authentication, and verify every customer's identity.
+They are at least as safe as a bank transfer — and on several dimensions (recipient name-matching, recall ability, transparent tracking) safer than traditional SWIFT wires.
+The key is to always verify the provider's regulatory authorisation before sending money.
 Our comparison tool only lists licensed, regulated providers.

-If you're wondering "are bank transfers safe to receive money?" or "are money transfer companies safe?" — the answer is the same: yes, if the provider is regulated.
-The global money transfer industry processes over $800 billion annually in cross-border remittances alone, with fraud rates below 0.1% at major regulated providers.
+If you're asking "are money transfer companies safe?", "is it safe to transfer money to another bank account?", or "how safe is transferring money online?" — the answer is the same: yes, if the provider is regulated.
+The global money transfer industry processes over $800 billion annually in cross-border remittances.
+UK Finance reports online transfer fraud rates around 0.04% by value — roughly 10× safer than paper cheques.

-This guide covers exactly how regulation protects your money, how to verify any provider, the 7 most common scams to watch for, and what to do if something goes wrong.
+This guide covers how regulation actually protects your money, how to verify any provider in 2 minutes, what the fraud numbers look like across payment methods, provider-by-provider safety details (Wise, Remitly, Western Union, Revolut, MoneyGram, Xoom, OFX, XE), card vs bank funding trade-offs, the 7 most common scams to watch for, and exactly what to do if something goes wrong.

 How Regulation Protects Your Money